How to Maximize the Value of Your Joint Commission Mock Surveys

 Your surveyor will become familiar with your organization through the mock survey process, and this has value to a healthcare facility even after the survey event is over.
 This partner can serve as a resource in the event of potential findings during actual survey events.

-To get the most value out of a joint commission mock survey, it’s important to conduct this exercise well in advance of your expected survey date—at least six to eight months prior.
-This allows time for any needed improvements.
-A best practice is to perform a mock survey annually to keep your facility in a continuous state of readiness.
+To get the most value out of a mock survey, it’s important to conduct this exercise well in advance of your expected survey date, at least six to eight months prior.
+This allows time for any improvements needed.
+One best practice is to perform a mock survey annually to keep your facility in a continuous state of readiness.
 After all, this strategy is about far more than simply checking a box—it’s about ensuring patient safety.

 Subscribe